How to get car finance with bad credit

 People you have been financially linked to in the past who have now got bad credit may be lowering your credit score even more.
 For example, if you have an old joint account or you shared a mortgage with someone you know has bad credit, it is a good idea to issue a notice of disassociation.
 This means you will be no longer be financially linked to them.

 If you have been struggling to secure a competitive loan with a poor credit score, ask someone to act as your guarantor.
 If at any point you cannot make the repayment, then the debt will go to them - so it needs to be someone who trusts you.

-With this type of loan, there is much less risk for the lender so they are more likely to offer you a fairer interest rate on your car finance deal.
+With this type of loan, there is much less risk for the lender so they are more likely to offer you a fairer interest rate.
 Your guarantor needs to be someone in a stable financial situation so that they have the ability to pay back the credit if necessary.
 But you should make sure that you can pay back the money yourself so you don’t have to put your guarantor in this position.

 7. Consider other types of loans